-- If bypass or stilling well was selected in the "tank shape" (002) function, the pipe diameter is requested in the following step. - For FMR245, the end of measuring range should not be chosen closer than 200 mm (7.87 in) to the tip of the antenna, especially if there is development of condensate.
+If bypass or stilling well was selected in the "tank shape" (002) function, the pipe diameter is requested in the following step.

-5.4.12 Function "pipe diameter" (007)
+5.4.8 Function "pipe diameter" (007)

 This function is used to enter the pipe diameter of the stilling well or bypass pipe.
 Microwaves propagate more slowly in pipes than in free space.
 This effect depends on the inside diameter of the pipe and is automatically taken into account by the Micropilot.
 It is only necessary to enter the pipe diameter for applications in a bypass or stilling well.